 The balloon appeared to her stationary, but soon the aerial traveller found out that it continued to ascend, by the symptoms that she experienced, viz. an acute pain in her ear, a strong bearing of the artery of the eye, the noise of which she thought she heard, a great difficulty in breathing, and the increase of cold, which chipped, so she expressed herself, the skin of her face and hands.
 In this state she prepared to descend, by drawing the cord of the valve, and it was not without some fear she felt it untie and fall into the appendage.

 Sophie was made for flight.
-She was tiny and many described her as being “small in stature, and very light.”
-Despite her “reckless courage” and willingness to risk everything in the air, on land she was said to be naturally timid, frightened, and terrified.
-Demonstrative of this is a story told by the Dutch poet Willem Bilderdijk and his wife who were traveling to France.
-Bilderdijk reported that when he and his wife boarded a diligence:
+She was tiny and many described her as being birdlike or small in stature.
+Despite her “reckless courage” and willingness to risk everything in the air, on land she was said to be naturally timid, frightened, and terrified when on land.
+Demonstrative of this is a story told by the Dutch poet Willem Bilderdijk and his wife who were traveling to France aboard a diligence.
+Bilderdijk reported:

 After the woman left, Bilderdijk and his wife laughed heartily at her fear.
-It was not until they arrived in Paris and Bilderdijk found himself in a “tete-a-tete with the silly, frightened lady, whose nervous tremors in the Brussels diligence had afforded so much amusement to him and his wife,” that he discovered it was none other than the intrepid and courageous balloon flying Sophie.
+It was not until they arrived in Paris and Bilderdijk found himself in a “tete-a-tete with the silly, frightened lady, whose nervous tremors in the Brussels diligence had afforded so much amusement to him and his wife,” that he discovered the frightened traveler was none other than the intrepid and courageous balloon flying Sophie.

 During Sophie’s career, she became a favorite balloonist of Napoleon.
 She gained this position because André-Jacques Garnerin disgraced himself by failing to control the balloon that he sent up in celebration of Napoleon’s coronation.
 The balloon drifted to Rome, crashed into the Lago di Bracciano, and became the butt of many jokes at Napoleon’s expense.
 Napoleon thus replaced Garnerin with Sophie, whose ascents for Napoleon include one on 24 June 1810 for his marriage to Marie-Louise, the birth of his son and the son’s baptism in 1811, and at the “Féte de l’Emperor” in Milan on 15 August 1811 to mark his 42nd birthday.